Tonsil Removal Surgery (Tonsillectomy Procedure) in Rockwall & Forney

-Tonsil removal surgery is one of the most common procedures in children in the United States.
+Tonsil removal surgery is one of the most common procedures for children in the United States.
 Often, the adenoids, which have a similar function and are located very near the tonsils, are removed at the same time as the tonsils, in a procedure called an adenoidectomy.
 Today, while the incidence of childhood tonsil removal surgery has decreased from the 1950s, there are more tonsillectomies and adenoidectomies performed in adults, to help with conditions such as chronic snoring and sleep apnea.

 When is a tonsil removal surgery recommended?

 An ENT doctor may recommend tonsil removal surgery due to: